Welcome to today's edition of the Rush 24-7 podcast.

 And it has been around since long before this conflict began.

-There is no solution in this contact, the conflict that can be found by any government policy from the United States originated by any liberal Democrat.
+There is no solution in this context, the conflict that can be found by any government policy from the United States originated by any liberal Democrat.

 They will not assign good guy and bad guy status to the combatants.

-They're cut some slack because they're poorer, and they're less educated, and they're they're the chose.
+They'll cut some slack because they're poorer and they're less educated and they're the chose.

 We must take time to understand the rage.